oreiche/gpgl/README.md

  * `setArgArray(name, type, ref)`
  * `setArgImage(name, img)`

 Depending on whether the data type is scalar, vector, array or image type a different method with different parameters needs to be used.
 However, all have the first parameter in common, which is the name of the variable to map the kernel argument to.
+For scalar, vectors and arrays the second parameter defines the primitive type used.
+The two primitive types that are supported as kernel arguments are:

+ * `Arg.INT`
+ * `Arg.FLOAT`

 To set the input image for the example kernel source (see above) use the following method call:

     kernel.setArgImage("in", img);